Chocolate Starfish and the Hot Dog Flavored Water

 Chocolate Starfish and the Hot Dog Flavored Water is the third studio album by American nu metal band Limp Bizkit.
-In the wake of Significant Other, it saw the band capitalize on their newfound mainstream success.
-Released on October 17, 2000, through Flip and Interscope Records, it set a record for fastest-selling rock album that it holds to this day.
+It was released on October 17, 2000, through Flip and Interscope Records.
+The album saw the band capitalize on newfound mainstream attention following the success of their previous album, Significant Other (1999).

-The album debuted at No. 1 on the Billboard 200 chart in the United States, selling 1,054,511 copies in its first week.
-It ultimately sold over 6.7 million copies in the United States alone and earned platinum certifications in 13 countries, selling a further 10 million copies worldwide.
+The album debuted at No. 1 on the Billboard 200 chart in the United States, selling 1,054,511 copies in its first week and setting a record for the fastest-selling rock album in the country.
+It ultimately sold over 6.7 million copies in the U.S. alone and earned platinum certifications in 13 countries, selling a further 10 million copies worldwide.

-It was the band's last release to feature guitarist Wes Borland until the 2005 EP The Unquestionable Truth (Part 1).
+It was the band's last release to feature guitarist Wes Borland until the EP The Unquestionable Truth (Part 1) (2005), and the last album to featured the band's classic lineup until Gold Cobra (2011).

 Background and recording

 In January 2000, Limp Bizkit returned to the studio to capitalize on their mainstream success stemming from Significant Others release the previous year.
 The band initially hired Rick Rubin to produce the record, though creative differences culminated in him abandoning the project after less than a week, resulting in Terry Date returning to produce the record.
 Through multiple interviews, Fred Durst and guitarist Wes Borland often expressed that they had very little material prepared for the writing sessions, with Borland claiming during an interview in January 2000; "I don't think that we entered the studio with a method, or there's like 17,000 methods and we used all of them".
 Recording sessions took longer than expected as the band regularly experimented with newer material whilst simultaneously touring as headliners in Napster's Back-To-Basics tour.
 The longtime working title for the album had been Limpdependence Day, but this was abandoned after the band failed to meet the deadline for their original intended release date of July 4.
 Despite numerous delays, the band managed to compose most of their new songs by August 2000, and debuted the track "Livin' It Up" at that year's MTV Video Music Awards in a duet performance with Christina Aguilera.